Filipe-Matos-Viriato/chatbot/.kilocode/rules/memory-bank/context.md

 # Project Context

 ## Current Work Focus
-The primary focus is on refining the RAG (Retrieval-Augmented Generation) pipeline to ensure accurate and complete answers for both general and context-specific queries, particularly for attribute-based and comparative questions.
+The primary focus is on ensuring accurate and complete data ingestion into Supabase and Pinecone, enabling robust RAG (Retrieval-Augmented Generation) capabilities for both general and context-specific queries, including aggregative questions.
 The Supabase integration for persistent visitor data storage has been successfully completed.

 - **Common Questions Feature Status:** The "Common Questions about this Listing" feature now leverages pre-calculated and pre-clustered questions for improved performance and accuracy.
 The in-process K-Means clustering algorithm has been implemented to group semantically similar questions, and a dedicated API endpoint serves these pre-calculated common questions.

 ## Recent Changes
+- **Ingestion Service Enhancements (`packages/backend/src/services/ingestion-service.js`):**
+    - Prioritized JSON extraction for `num_bathrooms` and `price_eur`, ensuring values from JSON are not overwritten by text-based regex fallbacks.
+    - Added `console.log` statements for debugging `price_eur` extraction.
+    - Fixed `TypeError: Cannot read properties of undefined (reading 'id')` during listing creation.
+    - Ensured `client_name` is populated in the `listings` table.
+- **Listing Service Enhancements (`packages/backend/src/services/listing-service.js`):**
+    - Added `getMinPrice(clientId)` and `getMaxPrice(clientId)` functions to efficiently retrieve minimum and maximum prices from the Supabase `listings` table.
+- **RAG Service Enhancements (`packages/backend/src/rag-service.js`):**
+    - Implemented logic to detect aggregative price queries (e.g., "mais barato", "mais caro").
+    - When such queries are detected, it now fetches the min/max price directly from Supabase using the new `listingService` functions.
+    - This aggregated price information is then injected into the LLM prompt as additional context, enabling the chatbot to answer these types of questions.
+- **Client Configuration Updates (User Action):**
+    - User updated the `document_extraction` column in Supabase for "Up Investments" with new regex patterns for `listingBaths` and `listingPrice`.
+    - User fixed malformed JSON knowledge base files.
+    - User changed the `price` column in the Supabase `listings` table to a numeric data type.
+- **Streamlined Listing Ingestion:** Clarified and confirmed the process where adding a listing simultaneously updates both the Supabase `listings` table (with extracted structured metadata) and Pinecone (with processed content and metadata), ensuring data consistency and a streamlined workflow.
 - **Common Questions Pre-calculation & API:** Implemented an in-process K-Means clustering algorithm in `packages/backend/scripts/cluster-questions.js` to pre-calculate and pre-cluster common questions.
 A new API endpoint `/api/common-questions` in `packages/backend/src/index.js` now serves this pre-calculated data, and the frontend (`packages/frontend/src/dashboard/listing-performance-tab/components/ListingDetailsPage.jsx`) has been updated to consume it.
 The old on-the-fly clustering logic has been removed from the `/api/listing/:id` endpoint.
 - **Optimized Listing Details Page Data Fetching:** Implemented `Promise.all` for concurrent Supabase fetches (`listings`, `listing_metrics`, `unansweredQuestions`, `handoffs`) in `packages/backend/src/index.js` to improve page load performance.
 - **Reduced Backend Console Verbosity:** Removed excessive `console.log` statements from the common questions grouping logic in `packages/backend/src/index.js` to prevent console flooding.